 Grants are very similar to scholarships.
 The only difference here is that a grant comes from a corporation, foundation, or government organization.
 Thee grant money is given directly to the school, and they give it to a specific student.

-Getting a loan should only become an option if scholarships and grants are unavailable for you.
-Unlike those options, you have to pay the money back over time.
+Getting a loan should only become an option if you don’t have access to scholarships or grants.
+Unlike those options, you have to pay loan money back over time.
 Usually while you are in training, you don’t have to pay the loan back right away.
 The payments begin when you are finished with your schooling.

 Depending on the kind of loan you take out from a bank, you can either pay it back right away (direct unsubsidized loan) or start paying on your loan after six months of being out of school (direct subsidized loan).

 One option for student loans is through Sallie Mae.
 Sallie Mae requires a $1,000 minimum loan.
 If you need less than that, however, you can send back the rest, and be accountable only for what you owe.
 You can visit their site for other repayment options.